-Hammond personal injury lawyer Gordon Matheny has 42 years of legal representation on personal injury, motor vehicle accident, malpractice, products liability, wrongful death, and more.
+Hammond personal injury lawyer Gordon Matheny has over four decades of legal representation on personal injury, motor vehicle accident, malpractice, products liability, wrongful death, and more.

 Although you are not required by law to hire an attorney, it is wise to consult the legal advice of an experienced personal injury lawyer to ensure your best interests are protected.
 Most people do not have the resources, time and expertise to fight with insurance companies.
 Shortly after an accident, an insurance adjusters often contacts the injured persons or his or her family try to gain their confidence with the end goal of settling the case on terms favorable to the insurance company.
 Dealing with thes tactics can be very complex and frustrating in personal injury cases, so it is best to have a skilled, knowledgeable attorney representing your case.

 Gordon Matheny can explain the your legal rights and all aspects of handling your personal injury claim.
 From the initial investigation, to gathering medical records and evaluating the settlement value of the case, Gordon Matheny is a valuable advocate to have on your side.

 If you have a very minor injury your claim could have a low value no matter what type of lawyer you hire.
 If you are suffering from major injuries, then the quality of your lawyer can play an extensive role in the amount of money you recover.
 An ineffective lawyer is someone usually who has little or no experience with injury claims.
 When you have this kind of lawyer your claim could be argued down to nothing.